By Alison Pilling, sex coach and writer

 What we all know but find difficult to express without seeming ungrateful, is that really it was them who wanted it all along.
 After all, they suggested it.
-I’ve been given bicycles and butt plug and bins that I haven’t asked for.
-Moisturiser would have been a better gift, though actually the posh kitchen bin is great, it‘s the only gift that got used more than twice.
+I’ve been given bicycles and butt plugs and bins that I haven’t asked for.
+Moisturiser would have been a better gift, though actually, the posh kitchen bin is great, it‘s the only gift that got used more than twice.

-It’s a really common issue but something of a mystery to solve because ‘giving is good’ ?
+It’s a really common issue but something of a mystery to solve because ‘giving is good’?
 Right?
 And we should be grateful.
 My instinct is this is key to why women quietly switch off.
-But what we do about it in marriages and long term relationships with people we love in so many other ways is so important.
+But what we do about it in marriages and long-term relationships with people we love in so many other ways is so important.
 Switching off just makes it the elephant in the bedroom.
 Flapping its ears.

 The first key is owning your desire about what you want for you is and learning what feels nice for you, because often with our limited experience we think we don’t really know.
-Actually we do, but we often don’t know how to hear our body or express that.
+Actually, we do, but we often don’t know how to hear our body or express that.

 Another key is to understand the distinction between wanting and willing.
 The first is for you, the second is for your partner.
 Both are good as long as you know that you can say No to anything.
 And instead of pretending it’s for you, once a partner owns and shows their desire, life can get a lot more interesting.
 You are no longer just giving each other a pair of socks.